ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - 🔄 **Auto-synced version to:** v6.6 (`TheM1ddleM1n`)  and made a PR!
 - `tugayozsoy1982-lab` - added a manifest file for the Crazy Games PWA.
 - Updated Readme
+- improved my ClickGUI with new css animations

 ## [v6.5] – 2025-10-16
 - 🔄 **Auto-synced version to:** v6.5